oolongbrothers/steamos-fg/README.md

 Also games installed as snaps and flatpaks do share this fate and can be fixed by wrapping them with this script.

+## Why this fork?

+This is an actively maintained fork of https://github.com/alkazar/steamos-fg.

+Big thanks to [alkazar](https://github.com/alkazar) for the original code.

 ## Installation

 Run the following command:

-`sudo curl https://raw.githubusercontent.com/alkazar/steamos-fg/master/steamos-fg -o /usr/local/bin/steamos-fg && sudo chmod a+x /usr/local/bin/steamos-fg`
+`sudo curl https://raw.githubusercontent.com/oolongbrothers/steamos-fg/master/steamos-fg -o /usr/local/bin/steamos-fg && sudo chmod a+x /usr/local/bin/steamos-fg`

 ## Usage